WilliamBattsIII/doubleword/doc/CPU.md

 hard disk|`0xFE`
 timer (PIT)|`0xFF`

-As the `doublebox` architecture lacks a sophisticated interrupt controller chip, specific interrupts are unable to be masked - interrupts can only be disabled or enabled. (this only applies to hardware/software interrupts - exceptions still work)
+As the `doubleword` architecture lacks a sophisticated interrupt controller chip, specific interrupts are unable to be masked - interrupts can only be disabled or enabled. (this only applies to hardware/software interrupts - exceptions still work)
 Instead, programs running on the computer must use the I/O bus to enable or disable specific devices.

 ### what happens when an interrupt happens?